DennohKim/celo-tutorials-101/Build a simple token swap app using Celo Composer  and 0x api.md

 We were only left with the user to sign the `v1/quote` returned transaction.
 After approving 0x Contract through the `approved()` method, the user can now sign and submit the transaction using the web3.js `sendTransaction()` method while passing in the `priceQuote` object.

-### Testing the app
+## Testing the App

 This time, when we press the swap button, MetaMask will ask us to confirm the transaction since it has already been approved.

-Going through all the materials, our app functions well and successfully performs the swap to your wallet.
+Going through all the materials, our app functions well and successfully perform the swap to your wallet.

-### Deploying the app
+## Deploying the App

-We will be deploying the app on vercel.
-Login to your vaercel account, import the repository and hit deploy.
+We will be deploying the app on Vercel.
+Login to your Vercel account, import the repository, and hit deploy.

-### Conclusion
+## Conclusion

 Congratulations! you have learned how to leverage 0x API's smart order routing capabilities to minimize transaction costs and swap tokens on Celo.
-You have also seen how to connect your application to the Celo network using web3.js.
+You have also seen how to connect your application to the Celo network using `web3.js`.

 By the end, you’ve had the skills and knowledge needed to build a functional token swap application on your own.

-### Resources
+## Resources

 Developers Celo - ([https://celo.org/developers](https://celo.org/developers)) -  For Celo dev setup

 0x API Docs - (https://docs.0x.org/0x-api-swap/api-references) - 0x API for swap documentation